 The consultation document resulted in various questions which we have answered under FAQs

 The WA-Alliance Task Force are very appreciative of the IAAP Foundation who have provided the funding for this page as part of the rebuild of the WA-Summit website.
 The IAAP Foundation funding also covered the legal costs associated with developing our Bylaws and all Incorporation costs.
 These steps could not have been completed without this financial support.
-At the on-line Business Session of the 11th WA-Summit 30/31 August 2020, after the formal endorsement of the WA-Alliance, this page has been retitled to WA-Alliance.
-All information about the Advisory Council will be transferred to our History page
+At the on-line Business Session of the 11th WA-Summit 30/31 August 2020, after the formal endorsement of the WA-Alliance, this page has been retitled to WA-Alliance from Advisory Council.
+All information about the Advisory Council has been transferred to our History page